mendix/docs/content/howto/mobile/implementation-guide.md

 {{% /alert %}}

-## 9 Setting Up Access to APNs and/or FCM
+## 9 Setting Up Access to APNs or FCM

-Set up access to APNs and/or FCM and configure them in your application.
-Please note that starting with FCM is recommended, because it is significantly less complicated than setting up APNs.
-You can return to this step later to set up APNs.
+Below are instructions for setting up access to APNs or FCM and configuring them in your application.
+We recommend starting with FCM, because it is significantly less complicated than setting up APNs.
+You can return to this section later to set up APNs.

 Open your Mendix app, sign in as an **Admin**, and open the **PushNotifications_Administration** page.
 Scroll to the **FCM** section and create or edit a configuration.